rstacruz/til-2020/posts/drafts/typescript-jsdoc.md

 }
 ```

-This means you can take advantage of TypeScript's type checking _in JavaScript_, without having to convert your JavaScript code to TypeScript.
+This means you can take advantage of TypeScript's type checking in JavaScript, without having to convert your JavaScript code to TypeScript.

 ### Why JSDoc?